naren54783/pge-mrad/README.md

 	npm or yarn to manage packages

-	AWS Account with S3 bucket for file storage
+	AWS Account with lambda, api Gateway and S3 bucket.

 Installation: